v3rm10s/v3rm10s/README.md

-- 👋 Hi, I’m Ken
+- 👋 Hi, I’m Ken L
-- 👀 I’m interested in Devops and actively immersing in it
+- 👀 Reach out to me on Linkedin